Indian diaspora in Southeast Africa

-The Indian diaspora in Southeast Africa consists of approximately 3 million people of Indian origin.
-Some of this diaspora in Southeast Africa arrived in the 19th century from British India as indentured labourers, many of them to work on the Kenya–Uganda railway.
-Others had arrived earlier by sea as traders.
+The Indian diaspora in Southeast Africa consists of approximately 3 million or more people of Indian origin.
+Some of this diaspora in Southeast Africa arrived in the 19th century from British India as indentured labourers, many of them were brought to work on the Kenya–Uganda Railway.
+Others were free immigrants who had arrived earlier by sea as traders.

-Today, the Indian community in Southeast Africa is largely affluent and play leading roles in the region's business sector and dominate the economies of many countries in the region.
+Today, the Indian community in Southeast Africa is largely affluent and plays leading roles in the region's business sector and dominate the economies of many countries in the region.